English

 Research interests: Migration and media; Asian popular culture; Korean diaspora; audience studies; cultural industries and political economy.
 [Available as a committee member but not supervisor in the English MA]

-English Students have participated in digital initiatives on our campus such as Textual Editing and Modernism in Canada and Punk Pedagogy, learning valuable skills and gaining the opportunity to disseminate research and work directly with stakeholders.
+English Students have participated in digital initiatives on our campus such as projects through the AMP Lab, Textual Editing and Modernism in Canada and Punk Pedagogy, learning valuable skills and gaining the opportunity to disseminate research and work directly with stakeholders.

-Students have also participated in experiential graduate courses that move outside the traditional classroom, sometimes in the local area and sometimes travelling to remote locations such as the Bamfield Marine Sciences Centre on Vancouver Island.
+Students have also participated in experiential graduate courses that move outside the traditional classroom, sometimes in the local area such as the Woodhaven Eco Culture Centre, and sometimes travelling to remote locations such as the Bamfield Marine Sciences Centre on Vancouver Island.

 Theses and Dissertations